 The ecosystem encompasses all living things (animals, plants, and microorganisms) and non-living things (earth, climate, soil, sun, weather, and atmosphere).

-All these components make up the environment and they are critical for the natural and normal functions of all the activities on the planet.
+All these components make up the environment and are critical for the natural and normal functions of all the activities on the planet.
 In short, they are the foundations of the ecosphere and influence the health of all the systems on earth.

-Due to this intricacy and interconnectedness, any activity that disturbs the natural balance of these components affects the ecosystem.
-Anthropogenic activities top the list as there are numerous human actions affecting this balance.
+Given this complexity and interdependence, any activity that disrupts the natural balance of these components has repercussions on the ecosystem.
+Anthropogenic activities top the list, as there are numerous human actions affecting this balance.

 Various Human Activities That Affect an Ecosystem

 Some of the human activities that cause a disturbance to the ecosystem include: